a-forty-two/eybatch4-27May/Lab-05-Image Generation/Lab-05-Image Generation_Instructions.md

 ### Execute the notebook "Image Generation.ipynb".

-1. Open the notebook chatcompletions.ipynb and replace the following values with your OpenAI model values in the application.
+1. Open the notebook Image_generation.ipynb and replace the following values with your OpenAI model values in the application.
         (your_azure_oai_endpoint)
         (your_azure_oai_key)
         (your_azure_oai_deployment)